bvandewe/CML-Cloud-Manager/docs/security/authentication-flows.md

 - The `/api/auth/refresh` endpoint allows for token rotation.
 - Expired bearer tokens will result in a `401 Unauthorized` response.

+## Real-Time Event Authentication

+The Server-Sent Events (SSE) stream uses the existing authentication context:

+- **Browser UI**: The EventSource request automatically includes the session cookie; events are filtered/authorized the same as normal API calls.
+- **Bearer Clients**: (If implemented for automated consumers) can establish an SSE stream with an `Authorization: Bearer <token>` header.
+- **Security Consideration**: Only non-sensitive worker lifecycle, status, labs, and metrics summaries are broadcast.
+Avoid emitting secrets or PII via SSE events.
+- **Revocation**: When a session or token becomes invalid, the next SSE reconnect attempt will fail and the client shows a `Disconnected` or persistent `Connecting` state.

+Architecture details & event list: [Real-Time Updates](../architecture/realtime-updates.md)

 ## OpenAPI Configuration

 The OpenAPI documentation (Swagger UI) is configured with two security schemes to support both authentication methods: